 - More customer interactions

 While CRM is certainly an invaluable tool, it’s still an island when used alone.
 The insights gleaned from SEP reporting metrics further illustrate one of the many differences between Sales Engagement Platform vs. CRM.
 The ROI from implementing a sales engagement platform is undeniable, and further illustrates those SEP vs. CRM differences—CRM can’t offer this level of return or insight.
-Conquer offers tools that bridge
+Conquer offers tools that bridge the divide.